Viksha3130/DefendX/README.md

 # DefendX
-The Intrusion Detection System (IDS) implemented in this project is a comprehensive security solution aimed at safeguarding network integrity and data integrity by monitoring various types of intrusions and anomalies.
-It operates by analyzing network traffic, device interactions, and file system activities to detect and respond to potential threats effectively.
+DefendX is an advanced Intrusion Detection System (IDS) that offers comprehensive monitoring and protection against various cyber threats, including DDoS attacks, unauthorized USB device insertions, and file content modifications.
+It is designed to safeguard network integrity and data integrity by continuously analyzing network traffic, device interactions, and file system activities in real-time.

-Key Features:
+# Key Feature
-DDoS Attack Detection:
-The IDS continuously monitors network traffic patterns and behavior to detect Distributed Denial of Service (DDoS) attacks.
-It analyzes incoming traffic for abnormal patterns indicative of flooding or amplification attacks, and upon detection, triggers appropriate responses to mitigate the attack and maintain network availability.
+DDoS Attack Monitoring: DefendX employs sophisticated algorithms to detect and mitigate Distributed Denial of Service (DDoS) attacks.
+By monitoring network traffic patterns and behavior, DefendX can identify abnormal spikes in traffic indicative of DDoS attacks.
+Upon detection, it automatically triggers mitigation measures to prevent service disruptions and maintain network availability.

-USB Device Detection:
-In addition to network-based threats, the IDS also monitors USB device insertions across endpoints within the network.
-It tracks USB device events and identifies unauthorized or suspicious devices being connected.
-This feature helps prevent unauthorized data exfiltration or the introduction of malicious payloads through USB-based attacks.
+USB Device Detection: DefendX includes USB device monitoring functionality to detect and manage USB device insertions within the network environment.
+It tracks USB device events across endpoints and identifies unauthorized or suspicious devices being connected.
+DefendX helps prevent data breaches and malware infections that may result from unauthorized USB device usage.

-File Integrity Monitoring:
-The IDS includes file integrity monitoring capabilities to detect unauthorized modifications or tampering with critical system files and user data.
-It monitors file attributes, checksums, and content changes to identify any alterations that may indicate a security breach or compromise.
-Upon detection, it alerts administrators and takes necessary actions to restore file integrity and prevent further unauthorized access.
+File Integrity Monitoring: DefendX offers robust file integrity monitoring capabilities to detect unauthorized modifications to file content.
+It continuously monitors file attributes, checksums, and content changes to identify any alterations that may indicate a security breach or compromise.
+DefendX alerts administrators promptly upon detecting file modifications, allowing them to investigate and respond to potential threats effectively.